doitintl/iris3/README.md

 ## When it does it
 Iris does this in two ways:
-* On resource creation, by listening to Operations (Stackdriver) Logs.
+* On resource creation, by listening to Google Cloud Operations (Stackdriver) Logs.
 (You can disable this, see ["Deploy"](#deploy).)
 * On schedule, using a cron job.
-(Configurable in `cron.yaml`.)
+(Disable or configure ths in `cron.yaml`.)
 Some types of resources only get labeled on schedule.

 ## Supported Google Cloud Products